Thursday, September 01, 2022

 Sleepier Than Me

 Sept.
-1, 2022 -- A new work of short fiction in mixed-media form—a story I've been whittling away at for years now—has finally reached print.
+1, 2022 -- A new work of short fiction in mixed-media form—a story I've been whittling away at for years now—has happily reached print.
 "Sleepier Than Me," which pays tribute to Philip Seymour Hoffman in essaying the loss or near-death of people close to a ghostwriter named Benjamin, was published this summer by Western Humanities Review.
 An earlier version was included in my dissertation and won a creative writing award in 2020.
 Here is an excerpt from the story, which features archival photos and other illustrations:

 In his 40s, his father began sending Benjamin postcards from distant places, some of which will come back to trouble the ghostwriter during the quarantines, on the eve of the same decade.
 Not the usual Mayan women at their looms, or the colored doors he knew from Antigua, but less familiar scenes.
 First there’s the glass-paneled stock exchange in Mexico City, where his correspondent has never seen so many Volkswagens, this whole army of miniature taxis for a population of 20 million.
 But that’s just a guess, writes his father, and if you think your aunt in Guatemala drives too fast, you should see these guys.
 Then there’s the fishermen balancing butterfly nets in Michoacán, where his father is talking to some nice people planting trees around a lake, to prevent soil erosion.